arkitoure/keto/mains/mackerel-cakes-goat-cheese-salad.md

 ### For the Mackerel Cakes

 1. **Combine Ingredients**: In a large bowl, mix together the mackerel, almond flour, eggs, green onions, parsley, mustard, lemon zest, juice, cayenne, smoked paprika, salt, and pepper.
 2. **Form and Coat**: Shape the mixture into patties.
+This recipe should yield about 8 medium-sized cakes.
 Optionally, press each patty into unsweetened coconut flakes on both sides.
 3. **Fry**: Heat coconut oil in a skillet over medium heat.
 Fry the cakes for 3-4 minutes on each side until golden and crispy.

 ### For the Goat Cheese Salad